-The Company incurred a loss of AED 909,845 for the period ended 31 March 2021 and at that date, the Company's losses aggregated to AED 909,845, its current liabilities exceeded its current assets by AED 17,312,898 and it had a net deficit of AED 908,845 in equity funds.
-As the COVID-19 outbreak is evolving rapidly, the Company continues to assess the impact of on its operations on a regular basis.
-The management believes that there exists a uncertainty in respect of expected duration and its potential impact on the overall economy including the operations of the Company.
+The Company incurred a loss of AED 869,854 for the year ended 31 March 2022 and at that date, the Company's losses aggregated to AED 1,779,699 its current liabilities exceeded its current assets by AED 30,393,501 and it had a net deficit of AED 1,778,699 in equity funds.

+Further, the uncertainty due to COVID-19 outbreak shall affect the financial position, results of operations and cashflows of the Company.

 Since the impact of COVID-19 continues to evolve, the Company will continue to monitor the situation and its impacts on the financial statements.
+(Refer note 5).